yatsu/jaffle/README.md

 - `turret start` starts a Jupyter kernel and instantiates apps in it.
 - When `turret_pytest_example/example.py` is updated, pytest executes `turret_pytest_example/tests/test_example.py`.
-- `turret attach pytest_runner` opens an interactive shell and attaches it into `pytest_runner` app.
+- `turret attach pytest` opens an interactive shell and attaches it into `pytest` app.
 - The pytest interactive shell accepts a test target and executes it in a Jupyter kernel of the app.